 Sit down and write a detailed outline summarizing the history and personality of your business.
 Your business’s story, if you will.
 Find out who your local competition is and identify their strengths and weaknesses.
 Their history could become your future.

-One major element of a great business plan is tailoring the plan for a specific audience and telling them what they need to know.
+One major element of great business plan preparation is tailoring the plan for a specific audience and telling them what they need to know.
 By categorizing the plan to each target you wish to attract, you will be speaking directly to new customers, or bankers and investors.
 Regardless the audience, ensure that you have included detailed cost and projections that are measurable and realistic.
 Especially in the case of lenders, they’ll want to know that you’ve considered the practicality of your plan and aren’t relying on wishful thinking.

 At this point, you’ve probably done enough research to cover the bases.
 You’ve considered the financial risks, you’ve identified your intended audience, and you know exactly what you aim to accomplish.
 Maybe you’ve even read the business plans of similar businesses.